Pecan Smoked Shrimp

 Pulled Pork BBQ

-Two of the recipes from the book that I use (with slight variations) whenever I smoke a pork butt or shoulder are the ones for the Southern Sucor rub and the Southern mop.
+Two of the recipes from the book that I use whenever I smoke a pork butt or shoulder are the ones for the Southern Sucor rub and the Southern mop.
 The two combined produce pork with tremendous flavor and a fantastic bark.

 Pulled Pork BBQ

 I cook my pulled pork BBQ on my Weber Smokey Mountain smoker.
-It’s easy to fire up, easy to keep running at a steady temperature, and comes in 3 different sizes to fit anyone’s needs.
+It’s easy to fire up.
+It’s easy to keep running at a steady temperature.
+And it comes in 3 different sizes to fit anyone’s needs.

 Most of the pulled pork I made this time went onto sandwiches, topped with a fantastic roasted poblano slaw.
 But, I kept a bit around for making an out-of-this-world good pulled pork poutine and a few pulled pork hot pockets.